Bolton Parent Carers is a voluntary organisation based in Bolton, we were founded in 2014.

 We focus on offering opportunities for parents and carers, from workshops to social activities.
 Because we don’t need a formal setting or consultation to listen to you.
 As a PCF we don’t take on individual cases, we hear your stories and your experiences and when there are themes, we make sure professionals hear them.

-The BPC also applies for funding from other grant providers to be able to offer parents and carers a variety of opportunities.
+BPC also apply for funding from other grant providers to be able to offer parents and carers a variety of opportunities.

 We hope that by focusing on parent carers, your needs and your experiences we can continue growing our organisation.